-In regnal year 30 (3 years before the Mitanni Campaign), Thutmose celebrates his first jubilee.
-The King must renew his powers and re-enact his coronation.
-For this he will need a new monument, a few gods, and a baseball bat…
+1465 BCE.
+In regnal year 30, Thutmose celebrated his first jubilee.
+The King needed to renew his powers and re-enact his coronation.
+For this he would need a new monument, a few gods, and a baseball bat…

 Direct Download (Save As mp3)

 J.G.
 Griffiths, “The Costume and Insignia of the King in the Sed-Festival,” Journal of Egyptian Archaeology 1955 (JSTOR).

 E.P.
 Uphill, “A Joint Sed-Festival of Hatshepsut and Thutmose III,” Journal of Near Eastern Studies 1961 (JSTOR).

 E.P.
 Uphill, “The Egyptian Sed-Festival Rites,” Journal of Near Eastern Studies, 1965 (JSTOR).

 A. Spalinger, “A Remark on Renewal,” Studien zur Altägyptischen Kultur 1990 (JSTOR).